tprasertsup/cs1300-development-website/README.md

     - list of items the user puts inside the cart
     - price of each item
     - the number of items, with plus and minus sign so the user can add or remove items in the cart
+    - 'Delete' button in each item to remove all units of that item from the cart
     - total price
     - 'Checkout' button
 - 20 items available for sale, displaying in a card with